MiltonAguirre/cinemahub-api/README.md

 php artisan migrate --seed
 ```

-You will have the test user available to get a token
+_Thanks to the seeders, 8 categories, 5 directors and 15 actors are created using Faker._
+_You will also have a user so you can log in with the following data:_

 -   email: user@test.com
 -   password: password

 Raise the server with the following command